tensorflow/tensorflow/g3doc/LangRef.md

 encodes logical to physical index space mapping, by mapping input dimensions to their ordering from most-major (slowest varying) to most-minor (fastest varying).
 Therefore, an identity layout map corresponds to a row-major layout.
+Identity layout maps do not contribute to the MemRef type identification and are discarded on construction.
+That is, a type with an explicit identity map is `memref<?x?xf32, (i,j)->(i,j)>` is strictly the same as the one without layout maps, `memref<?x?xf32>`.

 Layout map examples: